A Ninja's Dance

 It was a good phone really.
 She'd never had an Iphone before, it had been a splurge on her part and there were quite a few fun little things to do with it.
 Eventually, Judith ran out of technological capabilities and slumped into the bench.
 She didn't feel like going home, but she didn't really want to stay out here either.
 She had what her father would call a 'chameleon hump' or something like that.
 Basically it just meant that she didn't know what to do with herself.

-"Hey all" She smiled into the little camera lens and gave a one handed wave "I'm bored, so I thought I might film my little park so you can see kinda where I live.
-At least you'll see it when I get reception."
+"Hello lovely people."
+She smiled into the little camera lens and gave a one handed wave "So I thought I might show you the little park near my apartment.
+If you're seeing it now its because I figured out what was wrong with my phone here and I got reception."
 She stuck her tongue out a little at this and swiveled the phone to face the park.
 "Well, this is it, nothing too speci…" The sound of tires rolling through the quiet street stopped Judith mid sentence and she turned to watch as a black van slowed and mounted the pavement nearby.

 Her bench was pretty much hidden from street view by the small line of bushes and tree's, so Judith poked her head (and phone) out to watch what was going on.

-Three men jumped out of the van, all dressed in black with all sporting an identical purple dragon shaped tattoo on their arms.
+Three men jumped out of the van, all dressed in black and all sporting an identical purple dragon shaped tattoo on their arms.
 The biggest one of the group (who was mountain type big) had another tattoo on his other shoulder as well, it looked almost like a cross between a chicken and a dinosaur foot.
 Judith felt a chill crawl up her spine as she watched them.
-Whoever they were, they didn't look friendly, and she didn't want to ask them if they were, or get noticed by them for that matter.
+Whoever they were, they didn't look friendly, and she didn't want to ask them if they were, stranger danger and all that.

 The other man in the park however, the one Judith had noted before, didn't seemed concerned about being seen because he hurried over to them and started yammering in fast, panicked tones.
 Judith held her breath, wanting to walk away but not wanting to move in case they saw her.